 This leads us to conversion optimization.
 How do we get new case leads?

-Converting a web visitor to a lead is a blend of art and science.
+Converting a web visitor into a lead is a blend of art and science.

 Here is what all this means in straightforward terms.

-- After this initial call to action, proceed to educate your web visitor about their potential case, the process, and again why it is crucial to start a conversation with an attorney.
+After the initial call to action, we proceed to educate your web visitor about their potential case, the process, and again why it is crucial to start a conversation with an attorney.

-- Closeout every page with another solid encouragement for contacting an attorney.
+Close out each page with additional solid encouragement for contacting an attorney.

 Keep in mind that increased conversion rates and leads are always a function of how clearly you’re articulating to web visitors that their best source of legal information is an attorney advising on their specific circumstances.